Skip to main content

 To edit an existing variation:

-1. Click the edit icon (pencil) in the Actions column of the variation row.
+1. Click the edit icon (pencil) on the right of the variation row.

 2. Update the property values, SKU, or image.